skx/sysbox/README.md

 common approach.

+## markdown-toc

+This tool creates a simple Markdown table-of-contents, which is useful for the `README.md` files as used on github.

 ## make-password

 This tool generates a single random password each time it is executed, it is designed to be quick and simple to use, rather than endlessly configurable.